 502.1 Location.
-Facilities used to manufacturer or construct tiny houses, modules or modular components in accordance with this standard shall be not be located directly upon the work site where the proposed modules, panelized systems or modular components are to be installed.
+Where facilities used to manufacturer or construct modules or modular components in accordance with this standard are located directly upon the work site where the proposed modules, panelized systems or modular components are to be installed, they shall not be considered off-site construction and this standard shall not apply.

 502.2 On-site panelized system fabrication.
-An operation directly on the work site and specifically intended for the fabrication of panelized systems shall be located separate from the structure under construction.
+Where an operation specifically intended for the fabrication of panelized systems is not located separately from the structure under construction, the operation shall not be considered off-site construction and this standard shall not apply.